Croydon/blog/content/2020/07/about-this-blog.md

 Pico allows me to write all pages in Markdown, which has none of the confusing layout issues, WordPress produced sometimes which their WYSIWYG-HTML editor.

-All content of this blog is saved in Git repositories - [Croydon/blog](https://github.com/Croydon/blog/) and [Croydon/blog-assets](https://github.com/Croydon/blog-assets) - meaning a backup strategy is now automatically included by default.
+All content of this blog is saved in Git repositories - including [Croydon/blog](https://github.com/Croydon/blog/) and [Croydon/blog-assets](https://github.com/Croydon/blog-assets) - meaning a backup strategy is now automatically included by default.

 A GitHub Actions Workflow is installing all parts in their correct places, then it starts an Apache web server and Wget is saving all pages to static HTML files, which are then pushed to GitHub Pages and served with my custom domain _blog.cr0ydon.com_.